Cichlid: Internal taxonomy

-Kullander (1998) recognizes eight subfamilies of cichlids: the Astronotinae, Cichlasomatinae, Cichlinae, Etroplinae, Geophaginae, Heterochromidinae, Pseudocrenilabrinae, and Retroculinae.
+In the past, cichlid taxonomy has varied depending on the author.
+Kullander (1998) recognized eight subfamilies of cichlids: the Astronotinae, Cichlasomatinae, Cichlinae, Etroplinae, Geophaginae, Heterochromidinae, Pseudocrenilabrinae, and Retroculinae.
 A ninth subfamily, the Ptychochrominae, was later recognized by Sparks and Smith.
 Cichlid taxonomy is still debated, and classification of genera cannot yet be definitively given.
 A comprehensive system of assigning species to monophyletic genera is still lacking, and there is not complete agreement on what genera should be recognized in this family.

 As an example of the classification problems, Kullander placed the African genus Heterochromis phylogenetically within Neotropical cichlids, although later papers concluded otherwise.
 Other problems center upon the identity of the putative common ancestor for the Lake Victoria superflock (many closely related species sharing a single habitat), and the ancestral lineages of Lake Tanganyikan cichlids.

-Comparisons between a morphologically based phylogeny and analyses of gene loci produce differences at the genus level.
+Phylogeny derived from morphological characters shows differences at the genus level with phylogeny based on genetic loci.
 A consensus remains that the Cichlidae as a family are monophyletic.

 In cichlid taxonomy, dentition was formerly used as a classifying characteristic, but this was complicated because in many cichlids, tooth shapes change with age, due to wear, and cannot be relied upon.
 Genome sequencing and other technologies transformed cichlid taxonomy.

+Alternatively, all cichlid species native to the New World, can be classified under the subfamily Cichlinae, while Etroplinae can classify all cichlid species native to the Old World.

+External taxonomy

+The taxonomic placement of cichlids has long been disputed and variable, and has only recently been largely resolved.
+In the past, based on morphological characteristics, cichlids were classed in a suborder, the Labroidei, along with the wrasses (Labridae), in the order Perciformes.
+However, studies incorporating molecular phylogenetics have contradicted this grouping.

+More recent phylogenetic studies support the creation of a distinct order, the Cichliformes, to contain the cichlids and their close relatives, which are no longer thought to be closely related to wrasses.
+The closest living relative of cichlids has been found to be the marine convict blenny, and both families are classified in the 5th edition of Fishes of the World as the two families in the Cichliformes, part of the subseries Ovalentaria.
+The Catalog of Fishes adopts the same placement, although the leaffishes (which have a similar African and South American distribution) are now also placed in the Cichliformes.
+Although these interrelationships are now generally well-supported, other authors have interpreted these relationships in differing ways, such as instead placing the cichlids, leaffish, and convict blenny as the most basal members of an expanded Blenniiformes.